This website contains imagery which is only suitable for audiences 18+.

 The Anatomy of the Jaw

-To better understand what Jaw Augmentation is, we should first discuss jaw anatomy.
+To get a clearer understand what Jaw Augmentation is, we should first discuss jaw anatomy.
 The anatomy of the jaw comprises two primary bones, the mandible and maxilla.
 These are connected by a complex system of muscles, ligaments, and the temporomandibular joint, enabling the vital functions of chewing, speaking, and facial expressions.

 Mandible